Last Updated on

 A – Accomplishments

-Having goals and ambition in life can help us to achieve things that can gives us a sense of accomplishment.
-You should make realistic goals that can be met and just putting in the effort to achieving those goals can already give you a sense of satisfaction, when you finally achieve those goals a sense of pride and fulfillment will be reached.
+Having goals and ambition in life can help us to achieve things that can give us a sense of accomplishment.
+You should make realistic goals that can be met and just putting in the effort to achieving those goals can already give you a sense of satisfaction when you finally achieve those goals a sense of pride and fulfillment will be reached.

-How to apply the PERMA model in your life
+How to Apply the PERMA Model in Your Life

-Being aware of the PERMA model is the first step to applying this theory into you life.
-Keep referring back to the 5 elements of the model often.
-Find the things that make you happy and can make you fully engaged, you could even put goals to achieving more and challenging yourself in the activities you enjoy.
-Focus on your relationships with your family and friends by finding ways to connect and enjoy eachothers company.
-Find the meaning to your life and what gives you a sense of purpose, it’s different for everyone.
+As a start, we recommend you refer to the 5 elements of the model often.
+Find the things that make you happy and can make you fully engaged.
+You could even put goals on challenging yourself in the activities you enjoy.
+Focus on your relationships with your family and friends, and find ways to connect with others, even if it does not come naturally to you at first.
+Find the meaning to your life and what gives you a sense of purpose.
+It’s different for everyone.

-Prinstein, M. (2015).
+- Prinstein, M. (2015).
 The Psychology of Popularity: An interview with Dr. Mitch Prinstein [Skype interview].

-Slavin, S. J., Schindler, D., Chibnall, J. T., Fendell, G., & Shoss, M. (2012).
+- Slavin, S. J., Schindler, D., Chibnall, J. T., Fendell, G., & Shoss, M. (2012).
 PERMA: A model for institutional leadership and culture change.
 Academic Medicine, 87(11), 1481.
 Here.